Ninjoe-142/MobileAppDevFinal/README.md

 # MobileAppDevFinal
-This is the repo for what I am now referring to as Project Jackpot
+This is the repo of my Final project for my mobile app development project.
+This project is a simple but functional app to play bingo on.